jiri-hron/MachineLearning_assignment/report/report.md

-Since our feature space is still 52-dimensional, we will use pca transformation to get a basic insight into the aggregate information contained in the data set.
-As already mentioned in previous text, principal components were chosen as such to preserve 95% of the variance in the data, which yielded 27 principal directions.
-Even projection of data to the first two of them shows separation of data into 5 subgroups.
+Since our feature space is still 52-dimensional, we will use pca transformation to get a basic insight into the aggregate information contained in the training set.
+As already mentioned in previous text, principal components were chosen in such way to preserve 95% of the variance in the data, which yielded a total number of 27 principal directions.
+Projection of data to the first two of them shows separation of data into 5 subgroups.
 However, this discernible pattern does not correspond to a distribution of `classe` variable pictured by color of the points.

 ![First two principal components](./report_files/figure-html/unnamed-chunk-4.png)

-If we involve the third principal component, we could see that clusters from previous figure are forming oblong clusters on the next figure (third principal component is on vertical axis).
+If we involve the third principal component, we could see that clusters from previous figure are forming oblong shapes on the next figure (third principal component is added as a vertical axis).

 ![First three principal components](./report_files/figure-html/unnamed-chunk-5.png)